Trevor vs Justin; Bama vs LSU and other top stories in 2020 - WHIZ News

 This season the transfer quarterback trend reached a new peak; three of the four playoff teams started QBs who began their careers elsewhere.

-It will be worth keeping an eye on which quarterbacks will be passing through the portal this offseason that will play prominent roles in 2020.
+Which quarterbacks will be passing through the portal this offseason and playing prominent roles in 2020.
 Jamie Newman from Wake Forest has said he is heading to Georgia.
 Former South Carolina starter Jake Bentley has already landed at Utah, and Kentucky has signed former Auburn quarterback Joey Gatewood.

 Still on the market are K.J.
 Costello from Stanford and Anthony Brown from Boston College, both with extensive starting experience.
 Phil Jurkovec from Notre Dame and Justin Rogers from TCU are intriguing former four-star prospects.
 Jurkovec appears on the way to BC.

-Expect a few more to hit the market after spring practice competitions play out — the way Burrow did in 2018 after losing out on the starting job at Ohio State.
+Expect a few more to come available after spring practice competitions play out — the way Burrow did in 2018 after losing out on the starting job at Ohio State.

 SIX DEGREES OF HOT SEAT